-Commercial dealers are required to report electronically in the Gulf of Mexico and South Atlantic (Table 2 - Dealer ER Costs).
-There is no electronic monitoring/reporting in the commercial CMP sector, and implementing such a requirement might not be feasible.
+Commercial dealers purchasing federally managed species are required to report electronically in the Gulf of Mexico and South Atlantic (Table 2 - Dealer ER Costs).
+There is no electronic monitoring/reporting by commercial vessels in the CMP fishery, and implementing such a requirement might not be feasible.
 There is a paper logbook submission requirement, and the catches are sampled by port agent intercepts.
 Although there are some full-time professional king mackerel fishermen, mostly residing on the east coast of Florida, who fish in the Gulf of Mexico during open seasons, for Gulf of Mexico-based fishermen, king mackerel is not a full time occupation, as the various zones are only open seasonally.
 Many of these fishermen also participate in the reef fish fishery in the Gulf of Mexico and the snapper-grouper fishery in the South Atlantic, and if they are part of the IFQ programs, they do have VMS onboard.
 Non-IFQ fishermen have been very negative to implementation of an electronic reporting requirement.
-The Gulf and South Atlantic Councils are interested in electronic logbooks for the CMP commercial sector in the Atlantic.
-Spanish mackerel is primarily caught in state waters, and cobia is frequently a bycatch while targeting other species; thus, electronic reporting may not be desirable for these components of the CMP fishery.
+The Gulf and South Atlantic Councils are interested in electronic logbooks for the CMP commercial sector.
+Spanish mackerel is primarily caught in state waters, and cobia is frequently taken while targeting other species; thus, electronic reporting may not be desirable for these components of the CMP fishery.

 In the recreational sector, mackerels are not necessarily a target species, but will be taken incidentally or targeted as an alternative species during a fishing trip.
-Headboats may take mackerels or cobia, and as noted for the reef fish and snapper-grouper fisheries, these boats report electronically.
-Similarly, charter boats will make catch of CMP species part of an overall fishing trip; electronic monitoring and reporting requirements are being developed by the Gulf and South Atlantic Councils.
-For private anglers, electronic reporting requirements exist but has been primarily focused on reef fish.
+Headboats participating in SRHS may take mackerels or cobia, and as noted for the reef fish and snapper-grouper fisheries, these boats report electronically.
+Similarly, the remaining for-hire vessels will make catch of CMP species part of an overall fishing trip; electronic monitoring and reporting requirements are being developed by the Gulf and South Atlantic Councils (for more information see Gulf reef fish and South Atlantic Snapper-Grouper sections).
+For private anglers, electronic reporting requirements exist but have primarily focused on reef fish.
 As noted for reef fish, such voluntary self-reporting would need some sort of ground-truthing and validation.
-Improvements and development of ER include pilot testing and development of various state-based electronic reporting systems for monitoring red snapper and other reef fish catches of private anglers.